wnyc/cicada/instructions.md

 The LEDs will express the temperature of the sensor in a pattern.

-They’re the only part in the kit that has “polarity” -- or positive and negative sides -- which means direction matters.
+They’re the only part in the kit that has “polarity”—or positive and negative sides—which means direction matters.
 The short leg on the LED is the cathode, or negative side.
 The long leg on the LED is the anode, or positive side.

 #### Step 06